hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ![dhcp_red](../snaps/dhcp-red.png)

 The 10 IPoEs sessions are established on UP2 and UP1 using a 1:1 hot-standby redundancy model.
-These can be verified with the following predfined script
+These can be verified with the following predfined script.

 ```bash
 *A:CP1# exec s-ipoe_red